 In the United States, approximately 50 percent of older adults experience some level of insomnia.
 Could your loved one be one of them?
-The staff at Home Care Assistance of Anchorage suggests you be on the lookout for the most common symptoms of elderly insomnia so the disorder can be treated if necessary and further complications can be prevented.
+The staff at Anchorage Home Care Assistance suggests you be on the lookout for the most common symptoms of elderly insomnia so the disorder can be treated if necessary and further complications can be prevented.

 Since insomnia is defined by the inability to sleep, patterns of difficult sleep are often the first signs of the disorder.
 Take note of the time it takes your loved one to fall asleep, a period that should not last more than 30 minutes on average.
 Waking often during the night or too early in the morning may also be indicators of insomnia.